Adventure Girl: Production

 The screenplay was loosely framed around a swashbuckling life described by Lowell in her 1929 book, Cradle of the Deep, which at the time of its publication was advertised as an autobiography.
 It was chosen by the Book of the Month Club, and became a best-seller in 1929.
 However, within a month of publication the book was exposed as a work of complete fiction.

 The film was released and promoted as a documentary, however, shortly afterwards it was revealed to be a work of complete fiction.

 The film was shot on location in Guatemala.
 In July 1934, it was reported that production had completed, with filming done in Central America.
 The film began previews in early August, with one of these previews occurring aboard the S.S.
 Columbia on August 1, 1934.

 Shot in black and white, the climax of the film, the fire scene, was hand colored by Gustav Brock.

 The film opened on August 17, 1934, at the Rialto Theater in New York City.
 Several marketing schemes were put in place to coincide with the film's opening, including a newspaper essay contest with the winner receiving a free trip to Haiti, fashion tie-ins featuring Joan Lowell, and theater lobbies decorated in jungle motifs.

 In 1935, Lowell sued Van Beuren Studios and Amedee J. Van Beuren for an accounting of the profits.
-Van Beuren promptly made a counter-claim for $300,000 damages allegedly sustained because of Lowell's "inexpert" performance in the picture.
+Van Beuren promptly made a counter claim for $300,000 damages allegedly sustained because of Lowell's "inexpert" performance in the picture.

 Reception

 Contemporary reviews were mixed: Motion Picture Daily gave the film a good review as outdoor adventure, singling out the sea photography, and the colorization sequence by Brock.
 The Brooklyn Daily Eagle gave the film a mostly negative review, mostly due to the amateur nature of the actors, but they did compliment the photography, calling it "excellent", but a wasted effort.
 The Hollywood Reporter felt that it was a good family adventure film.
 The New York Daily News complimented Brock's coloring of the fire scene, and praised the cinematography in general. the New York Daily Mirror also praised the photography, while the New York World-Telegram called the film "as amusing and exciting an hour as you can imagine in the cinema."
 The Film Daily called it an "Unusual adventure film with good exploitation values."
-They also Lowell's acting as well as the photography.
+They also praised Lowell's acting as well as the photography.